softwaregroup-bg/ut-bus/README.md

 1) There should be an instance of ut-port-cache defined on implementation level.
-This is necessary because ut-bus doesn't do the caching itself but relies on having a running isntance of ut-port-cache internally.
+This is necessary because ut-bus doesn't do the caching itself but relies on having a running instance of ut-port-cache internally.

     E.g: